UKCloud/documentation/articles/vmware/vmw-how-increase-storage.md

 ---
-title: How to increase block storage for a virtual machine | UKCloud Ltd
+title: How to increase block storage for a virtual machine
 description: Describes how to increase the block storage available to a virtual machine (VM)
 services: vmware
 author: Sue Highmoor